 Purpose of Advanced Placement

-Advanced Placement (AP) is a nationwide program that is designed to prepare secondary school students for higher education.
-AP classes provide rigorous, college-level curriculum in various subjects and the opportunity to earn college credits or advanced college standing.
-The AP program is made possible by the close cooperation of secondary schools, colleges and the College Board.
+Advanced Placement (AP) is a nationwide program designed to prepare secondary students for higher education.
+LWSD offers a variety of AP classes that provide rigorous, college-level curriculum in various subjects and the opportunity to earn college credits or advanced college standing.
+AP classes and testing are open to all high school students (grades 9-12) in Lake Washington School District (LWSD) and are taught by AP teachers trained to instruct their AP course.

-Taking AP classes in high school helps students prepare for the college-level work load.
-Students learn to:
+Taking AP classes in high school helps students prepare for college-level academics.

-Students who meet performance standards on AP exams are eligible to receive college credit.
-AP exam scores are sent to the colleges of the student’s choice.
+Students who meet all performance standards on AP exams may be eligible to receive college credit.
 Colleges determine if credit or advanced standing is granted based on their institutional policies.
-Thousands of universities world-wide recognize AP achievements and grant credit.
-Many colleges grant sophomore standing to students who have demonstrated their competence in three or more AP exams.
+Many colleges and universities worldwide recognize AP achievements and grant credit.

 More information about AP